50% matched deposit up to USD $5,000

 Providing an online betting book in Australia isn’t as simple as just throwing it up and collecting bets.
 There is a minefield of state and Federal laws potential operators need to follow in order to provide a strong service which does not contravene any of the regulations.

-The aforementioned Interactive Gambling Act (2001) provides regulation of bookmakers in Australia at a federal level.
-It allows online bookmakers to offer markets on a variety of sports, racing and other events, but prohibits them from offering betting on live events.
+The aforementioned Interactive Gambling Act (2001) provides regulation of betting companies in Australia at a federal level.
+It allows licensed online bookmakers to offer markets on a variety of sports, racing and other events, but prohibits them from offering betting on live events.

 The law states people must pick up the phone and call to place their bets on events already live, but that didn’t stop the bookmakers from trying their luck and attempting to exploit a loophole in the archaic regulation.